Altman Self-Rating Mania Scale: Format

 Each of these areas has five statements which correspond to scores 0 through 4; with 0 being unchanged from "normal" or baseline, to 4 being overtly manic thoughts or behavior.
 The subject is asked to choose one statement from each of the five areas that best describes the way they have been feeling over the past week.

 Scoring

 Scores above a 5 are indicative of mania, or hypomania, with the severity of symptoms increasing with higher scores.
-Examining score changes over time is also used to determine the efficacy of a particular treatment in a clinical setting and to qualify whether the severity a manic episode is increasing or decreasing.